REVERSE Proxy Overview :

 Select Http or Https for your preferred connection method, the servers of your farm must be able to communicate with eachother on either port 80 or 443, depending on which connection method you use.
 It is also important that your windows firewall don’t block these ports.

 Enable the load-balancing feature if you wish to load-balance your farm.
 If you do not activate this feature, you will need to assign the servers of your farm to the Users or Groups.
-More information on this subject can be found here.

 Click on “Add an Application server” and fill in the Display Name for your server, its hostname in the Internal Name field and its Private (LAN) IP address, then click on “Save”.